 Type Derivation and Restriction

 The IVML allows the derivation of new types based on existing types.
 This supports extensibility and adaptability as users may define their own types based on basic types, enumerations or container types as well as on previously derived types.
 The derivation may also include restrictions to the existing type, e.g. to restrict the possible values of the new type to a subset of the values of the existing type.
-The restrictions are defined by one or more constraints (we will discuss constraints in detail below).
-Multiple constraints are implicitly combined by a Boolean OR.
-Thus, at least one constraint has to be satisfied by the new type.
-The constraints will be defined in OCL style as described in Section 2.1.5.
+The optional restrictions are defined by a constraint in OCL style (we will discuss constraints in detail in Section 3).

 Syntax: